School of Advanced Studies: Controversy

-A sociologist who worked at SAS and interviewed faculty and students about their experience, published an article in openDemocracy in 2020, where she described it as an "abusive institution" and an "academic sweatshop."
+Natalia Savelyeva, a sociologist who worked at SAS and interviewed faculty and students about their experience, published an article in openDemocracy in 2020, where she described it as an "abusive institution" and an "academic sweatshop."

 An analysis representing an opposing view of SAS has been published by a team of Stanford graduate students who interviewed management-approved faculty and administrators under the title "Reimagining Russian Higher Education".

+In 2023 Doxa published an article by former SAS professor Tomasz Blusiewicz who was fired for opposing Russian full-scale invasion of Ukraine.